 Victorian Association for the Care and Resettlement of Offenders

-As a not-for-profit organisation, Victorian Association for the Care and Resettlement of Offenders (VACRO) depends on the generous work of its volunteers.
+As a not-for-profit organisation, Victorian Association for the Care and Resettlement of Offenders (VACRO) (External link) depends on the generous work of its volunteers.
 Volunteers range from 18 to 72 years of age and come from a diverse range of cultural backgrounds.
 Tasks include administration, working on community projects, conducting research and mentoring.

 Australian Community Support Organisation (ACSO)

 ACSO provides offenders with a second chance to reintegrate into society, which can actively reduce crime and make a safer community for all.
 For placement and volunteer opportunities please register (External link).